 When opening a CDS account, the stockbrokers helping you may ask if you want to open a trading account depending on the firms you are engaging.
 To open a trading account, you will need to fill in and provide the following documents:

 Note: The stockbroker will then check your credit status at CTOS (Credit Tip-off Service) and stockbrokers' defaulters' list - in order to qualify you and set your trading limit.

 There are several things you need to determine before buying your first stock.
-Determine what type of industry and subsector you are comfortable to invest in.
+Determine what type of industry and subsector you are comfortable investing in.
 There are over 500 listed companies in Malaysia and it can be overwhelming to make your first choice in stock investments.

 For instance, Inari Emerton Bhd which is in the semiconductor sector, Sasbadi Bhd in the education sector or Gadang Holdings Bhd in the construction sector are among those which project optimistic outlook in terms of financial performance which could translate into their share price movement.